Xanzhu

 UTM Download

-Download UTM version 4.6.5 from the UTM Github releases page.
-Previous 4.x.x versions should also work.
+Download UTM version 4.7.5 from the UTM GitHub releases page

-Drag UTM to your Applications folder and verify it opens correctly.
+Drag UTM to your Applications folder and launch it.

 Ubuntu ISO Download